Bob Sweikert: Death

-Weeks later, Sweikert's fatal sprint car crash occurred on June 17, 1956, at Salem Speedway.
+Sweikert's fatal sprint car crash occurred on June 17, 1956, at Salem Speedway.
 While completing the third lap, Sweikert was running near the outside wall in 4th place, side by side with his past teenage East Bay streets rival, Ed Elisian, in 5th.
 Coming out of the 4th turn, the two cars started down the straightaway in front of the grandstand.
 Running close to the wall, Sweikert's right rear wheel clipped a steel beam sticking out onto the track from the wall at the end of the stands.
 The sprint car flew over the edge of the track, down the embankment, and landed a hundred feet below, where it briefly burst into flames.
 Sweikert was pronounced dead upon arrival at Washington County Hospital.

 He is buried at Lone Tree Cemetery in Fairview, California.

-World Championship career summary
+Awards and honors

-The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
-Drivers competing at Indy during those years were credited with World Championship points and participation.
-Bob Sweikert participated in 5 World Championship races.
-He won 1 race and accumulated a total of 8 championship points.
-He is tied with Pat Flaherty for the record of the driver with the fewest points to have won a race.
+Sweikert has been inducted into the following halls of fame: